Advanced Police Studies

 - For violating documented ethical standards of practice.

-- For inappropriate behaviour that jeopardizes the study of other students.
+- For inappropriate behaviour that jeopardizes the study or safety of other students.

 - The professor notifies the promotions committee of the reasons a student is suggested to be discontinued.